ShangShungFoundation/django-manage-it/README.md

 * Ability to retire & reactivate inventory assets.
 * Assign assets to one or more users.
 * Assets may have different owners.
+* Asset records may have attached files with drivers, manulas, configuration documents etc
 * Freely defined properties for each asset class.
 * User defined locations (with precise geographic position).
 * Search utility